-Laser/Video: Switches the laser or the video (if available) on or off.
+Laser: Switches the laser (if available) on or off.
 With the setting <TRG> the laser can also be switched on/off via the external input.

 Average: Parameter given in seconds.
 Once Average is set above 0.0, it automatically activates.
 Note that other hold functions (like Peak Hold or Valley Hold)